The best 10000 lumen flashlights

 The flashlight can be charged with a USB-C cable.
 Both types of cables work: USB-A to USB-C as well as USB-C to USB-C.

-A summary of why we recommend the Wuben X1, as one of the best overall 10,000 lm rechargeable flashlights:
+This is why we recommend the Wuben X1, as one of the best overall 10,000 lm rechargeable flashlights:

 - Dual battery setup